whoisryosuke/blender-midi-keyframes/README.md

 1. Bump version in `blender_manifest.toml`
 1. `blender --command extension build --output-dir dist`
 1. Upload the new `.zip` file generated inside `/dist` folder to Blender addon marketplace and [GitHub Releases page](https://github.com/whoisryosuke/blender-midi-keyframes/releases/new).
+1. Update the `README.md` Installation instructions with the new URL to the release ZIP.

 > On Windows?
 You can add `blender` to your command line by going to Start annd searching for "Edit Environment Variables for your account".
 Find the Variable "PATH" and edit it.
 Add the full path to where your `blender.exe` is located (e.g. `C:/Program Files/Blender/4.2/`).